Mikiko Ponczeck: Early life

-Due to her father's line of work, Mikiko has moved a lot in her childhood, which resulted in her growing up learning many languages and living in places such as Hong Kong and Brussels.
+Due to her father's line of work, Ponczeck has moved a lot in her childhood, which resulted in her growing up learning many languages and living in places such as Hong Kong and Brussels.
 She is fluent in German, English, Japanese and French.

 In 1999 she moved to Germany, where she finished school.

 Until August 2016 she lived in Düsseldorf, Germany.
 Currently she lives and works in London, United Kingdom.

 Career

-In August 2007, Mikiko published her first graphic novel Lost and Found at an indie publisher called The Wild Side.
+In August 2007, Ponczeck published her first graphic novel Lost and Found at an indie publisher called The Wild Side.
 This, as well as her following artbook was released under her early online handle, Zombiesmile.

-Mikiko was hired as a graphic designer at the Wild Side Publishing for a few years, where she was learned graphic design for packaging and lettering.
+Ponczeck was hired as a graphic designer at the Wild Side Publishing for a few years, where she was learned graphic design for packaging and lettering.
 She also translated English manga into German.
 At the release of her artbook BLUE, she gave a detailed interview to the Koneko magazine (issue 33, July/August 2009).

 In 2010 she was approached by the German branch of Tokyopop, to participate in an anthology project as an hommage to the Grimm's Manga series, which has been published in July 2011.
 With her contribution of King Thrushbeard her work is published alongside famous German comic artists such as Anike Hage (Gothic Sports), Anna Hollmann, Inga Steinmetz, Nina Werner and Reyhan Yildirim.

 Early 2010, she was active as an online tutor for the Comicademy for their 'Scribble Club' course.

 In the same year she was hired as a colorist for Rombies, a comic written by Tom Taylor and illustrated by Skye Ogden, for Gestalt Publishing.
 Shortly after she also illustrated M.I.D.A.S. in collaboration with Taylor (writer) and Justin Randall (cover) which was finally released in 2016.

 Throughout her freelancing years she has contributed various work for Subway (franchise), Animexx (German anime community), and Fireangels Publishing.

 In 2011, she participated in a charity-auction organised by the German branch of Tokyopop to raise money for the 2011 Tōhoku earthquake and tsunami victims.